DevonWieczorek/Local-Wordpress-Docker-Network/README.md

 `docker exec -it container_id (or container_name) bash`

 ## Shut down and destroy all containers but preserve data
-This will remove all containers but not their databases
+This will remove all containers for a given instance but not their databases.

+`cd local-wordpress-directory`

 `docker-compose down`

-## Shut down and destroy all containers and data
+## Shut down and destroy all containers, data, and variables
-This will remove all containers and their databases
+This will remove all containers and their databases for a given instance.

-`docker-compose down --volumes`
+`cd local-wordpress-directory`

+`sh destroy-docker.sh`

+## Restart a Docker instance
+If something changes with the set up of your Docker instance you will have to restart the containers.

+`cd local-wordpress-directory`

+`sh reset-docker.sh`

+## Restart the entire Docker network
+If something changes in your network set up (such as the addition of an SSL certificate) you will need to restart the network.

+First, you will have to change into each Wordpress instance and shut it down using `sh destroy-docker.sh`.

+Once all of your Wordpress instances are shut down, change into the **global-network** directory and run the reset script:

+`cd ../global-network`

+`sh reset-network.sh`

 # Tech Stack
-The stack of this local environment is based off of and meant to mirror WPEngine's stack.
+The stack of the local Wordpress environments are based off of and meant to mirror WPEngine's stack.
 You can read more about their stack <a href="https://wpengine.com/support/platform-settings/" target="_blank">here</a>.

+# Considerations

+- First and foremost, I am by no means a Docker expert.
+If you find bugs or ways to improve this set up, please create a PR with a message describing the optimizations and I will happily merge.
+- The `wp-content` folder in this repository is simply a placeholder.
+If you are setting up a new Wordpress instance on your local machine, make sure to export the site's `wp-content` folder from WPEngine.
+- If you plan on using our Deploybot development pipeline with your Wordpress instance, make sure to use the .gitignore file that is in the `wp-content` folder in this repo.
+The most important thing there is that you ignore `wp-content/mu-plugins/**` as WPEngine will reject the request because users do not have permissions to update or modify them.